Cold Cores - Helsinki 9.-11.6.2025

 • Tharakkal, Devika (University of Helsinki): Simulations of dust polarisation

-• Toth, Viktor (ELTE, Budapest): Detecting gas infall to molecular clouds and cloud cores
+• Toth, Viktor (University of Debrecen; ELTE, Budapest): Detecting gas infall to molecular clouds and cloud cores

 Accommodation options